r3id/r3id_app/_posts/2021-11-02-rails-6-in-macos-monterey.md

 categories: macos catalina rails
 ---

-My previous setup tutorials seemed to help a few people setup their Rails environment so I decided to create this updated version now macOS Monterey.
+My previous setup tutorials seemed to help a few people setup their Rails environment so I decided to create this updated version for the recently released macOS Monterey.

 ## Install NodeJS